vanderkraai/vanderkraai.github.io/README.md

-Welcome too the single development team of PepsiDeeHQ Website.
-This site is in v0.1 Be weary that bugs may appear on the site, since its in very early development.
+Welcome too the single development team of PepsiDeeHQ Website. the current build is v0.1 = v0.2 Be weary that bugs may appear on the site, since its in very early development.

 The following sofware and AI + VSC extentions used to create this html/css site was,